dooksajs/core/README.md

 > [!WARNING]
 > Please keep in mind that Dooksa is still under active development and full backward compatibility is not guaranteed before reaching v1.0.0.
 Dooksa is not recommended for production critical applications yet.
 > Attention.
 This repo is not for building a website.
-It for those who want to improve dooksa
+It is for those who want to improve dooksa.
+A separate repo will be made available with a suitable Dockerfile to deploy to the cloud service provider of your choice.

 ##Description